Kurento/kurento/source/user/installation_dev.rst

 The steps to install a nightly version of KMS are pretty much the same as those explained in :ref:`installation-local`, with the only change of using a different package repository.

+To install KMS, start from a **clean machine** (no KMS already installed), open a terminal, and follow these steps:

 1. Make sure that GnuPG is installed.

    .. code-block:: bash